Varad-Patil-05/microplastic-detection/README.md

 ## Limitations

 - **Augmented duplicates in dataset.** The Roboflow dataset contains augmented copies of source images in the training and validation splits.
 This means metrics may be slightly inflated compared to performance on entirely unseen images.
 - **Pixel-only size measurements.** Particle dimensions (width, height, area) are reported in pixels only.
 No µm calibration is available, so sizes cannot be converted to physical units without a known scale bar per image.
+Observed sizes skew small, consistent with genuinely microscopic particles.
+Low-confidence detections were rare across the validation set.
 - **Small model.** YOLOv11n was chosen for the 4 GB GPU constraint.
-A larger variant (YOLOv11s/m) would likely improve bead recall given more capacity.
+A larger variant (YOLOv11s/m) may improve bead recall, though this hasn't been tested.
 - **Three-class scope.** Only bead, fiber, and fragment are detected.
 Other microplastic morphologies (film, foam, pellet) are outside the current training distribution.

 ---